Duahau1/CS453-BoiseState/backpack/cs453-1-s20/p1/README.md

 ## Testing

 I tested it using by adding some of my test cases to the smoketestfiles folder and modify the backpack.sh file.
 Also I ran my test with various Linux command like pwd, wc, ps, locate, cat, find in order to test its functionality.
 All the tests will be in the TestCases file.
+I have manually tested all the planned test in the TestCases file as well as run all the smoke test to make sure that my program ran as expected.

 ### Valgrind
 After quite a few hours spent on checking memory leak with valgrind, I have sucessfully free all the bytes that are considered definetely lost or indirectly lost; still, I am left with a huge number of memory leak that is reachable.
+However, after some researches I found out that those memory leak was caused by third party who created the readline library and there is nothing that could be done to improve it.

 ### Known Bugs